What Is A Dynasty Fantasy Football League?

 Therefore, there is little or no advantage to rostering an ineffective and/or incomplete lineup.
 For example, it will backfire if you roster no quarterback or only quarterbacks on bye: you’ll get 20 potential points regardless.

-If an owner attempts to cheat the potential points system in any way, the commissioner will reserve the right to penalize teams according to his discretion.
+If an owner attempts to cheat the potential points system in any way, the commissioner reserves the right to penalize teams according to his discretion.
 The commissioner’s decision and ruling in such cases are final and cannot be appealed.

-Renewal fees will be due by June 1st each year.
-If we do not receive your payment by then, your team will be on the market for a new owner.
-If you drop out of the league, you will not receive a refund for any previous payments.
-In addition, you will not be able to make any transactions or trades until your payment has been made.
+Renewal fees will be due by May 1st of each year.
+If we do not receive your payment by then, your team will be placed on the market for a new owner to purchase.
+If you drop out of the league, you will not receive a refund for any previous payments, including deposits.
+In addition, teams will not be able to make any transactions or trades until their payment has been made.